 The main benefit of the fishbone diagram is that it keeps the focus on the causes of problems rather than symptoms.

-As the name implies, the 5 Whys Technique involves asking “Why?” five times when you encounter a problem to discover the root cause.
+As the name implies, the 5 Whys Technique involves asking “Why?” five times when you encounter a problem.
 This might sound simplistic, but it can uncover unexpected insights.

-Let’s say a customer indicated they were “very unsatisfied” in their CSAT survey.
+Let’s say a customer indicated they were “very unsatisfied” in their CSAT scores.
 Here’s a 5 Whys sequence that might follow:

 Just like the fishbone diagram, this technique keeps you focused on the essence of the problem instead of surface-level observations.